MarkVI2/G_AI096_AI115_ECM025_CSE223/README.md

 - Uses the cluster‑labeled data (from Phase 1) as ground truth labels
 - Trains a meta‑classifier framework on engine data features
-- Employs XGBoost as the primary classifier, enhanced with ensemble stacking
+- Employs Random Forest as the primary classifier
 - Predicts the current degradation stage (0 to 4) for each time cycle
-- Outputs both class predictions and probability estimates per stage
 - Uses both training and test datasets (cluster labels on test set are generated via the clustering pipeline) for training and evaluation